judyyu0011/AirQualityIndexApp/README.md

 The search box on the right displays the air quality data for any valid city that you input.
 If the search box input is not a valid city, a pop-up alert will appear.

-To see the air quality data for your current location, press the "Current Location" tab.
-Your browser will prompt you to allow location access by the website, click "Allow" in order to use this feature.
+To see the air quality data for the station closest to your current location, press the "Current Location" tab.
+Your browser will prompt you to allow location access by the site, click "Allow" in order to use this feature.

 The colour displayed with the AQI value represents a general level of concern and is dependent on the value.